oorabona/kysely-duckdb/README.md

 ## Features

 - 🦆 **Modern DuckDB Support**: Uses the latest `@duckdb/node-api` package (not the deprecated `duckdb` package)
-- 🔒 **Type Safety**: Full TypeScript support with comprehensive type definitions
+- 🔒 **Type Safety**: Full TypeScript support with comprehensive type definitions and strict typing (no `any` types)
+- ✅ **Input Validation**: Built-in Valibot schemas for runtime configuration validation
 - 🚀 **Performance**: Optimized for speed with an async engine and transaction-scoped connections (no pooling by default)
 - 🧩 **Extensions**: Built-in support for DuckDB extensions (JSON, Vector, Spatial)
 - 🔄 **Migrations**: Complete migration system with SQL and TypeScript support